 - Insomnia Cookies for warm cookies delivered right to your door

-Additional Midtown recommendations for some of the more well known (aka more touristy) places that are worth it for the experience include:
+Additional Midtown recommendations for some of the more well known (aka more touristy) places that are worth it for the experience are below.
+We didn’t get to them this time, but they include:

 - Frozen Hot Chocolate at Serendipity